 Perhaps the most alarming thing of all about data breaches is that most aren’t discovered until months after they’ve occurred, which is usually long after the stolen data has ended up on the dark web markets.
 Most of the time, this enormous delay is down to a lack of auditable controls and administrative oversight, and it’s a common problem in today’s disparate IT environments.

 Related article: Achieving HIPAA IT Compliance: Begin Preparing for Success Now

 Fortunately, every digital activity leaves an auditable trail of data.
 This provides insights into things like access attempts, account activities, and potential data exfiltration.
-However, for this to be effective, it is necessary to adopt the principle of least privilege, whereby employees only have access to the data they need to do their jobs.
+However, for this to be effective, it is necessary to adopt the principle of least privilege, where employees only have access to the data they need to do their jobs.
 IT systems also need to be consolidated and monitored centrally by a security team to ensure that nothing gets overlooked.

 Charles IT provides comprehensive HIPAA compliance assessments and security services to protect your organization from data leaks and other cyberthreats.
 Contact us today to find out more.